AviatrixSystems/Docs/HowTos/CloudN_workflow.rst

 Step 1.2.
 Prepare/register an FQDN for Aviatrix Controller public IP
 ---------------------------------------------------------------------------------------------------------

 Step 1.3.
-Remove/delete any Site2Cloud (IPsec) connection between Aviatrix Transit gateway and Standalone CloudN if you have it in your existing Standalone CloudN topology
+(Optional, skip if this is a brand new deployment) Remove/delete any Site2Cloud (IPsec) connection between Aviatrix Transit gateway and Standalone CloudN if you have any in your existing Standalone CloudN deployment
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Step 1.4. `Upgrade <https://docs.aviatrix.com/HowTos/inline_upgrade.html>`_ Aviatrix Controller to at least version 6.2